How Your Mental Health Affects Your Weight-Loss!

 But what you eat can also be used to fight depression.
 For example, research has found that a healthy diet can help reduce the risk of depression.
 Common problems related to food when a person is depressed: 1) not eating enough, 2) eating too much, and 3) lacking the motivation to look after your diet.

+THE HOW?
 Eating healthy doesn’t have to be complicated or turn your life upside down.
 Small changes that are maintained over the long term can end up having a big effect on keeping your mind and body in tip-top shape.

 -Start by eating raw fruits and vegetables that require no preparation.